Paramorpha marginata: Biology and behaviour

-This species is on the wing in December and January.
+This species is on the wing in September, December and January.
 This species has been collected using a malaise trap as well as being beaten from foliage.
 This species is regarded as being rarely recorded.

 Habitat and host species

 This moth has been found to be present in the canopy of kanuka stands.
 P. marginata has been collected and reared from litter beneath Leucopogon fasciculatus.